crsl4/ccdprobs/results.md

 - Results `043`:
   - ESS 0.19% (time ~ 3hrs)
   - ESS fixed mean tree 13% (time ~3hrs)
+  - ESS (generalized dirichlet) 0.1%
+  - ESS fixed mean (gen dir) tree 4.8%

 - It is strange that the performance of bistro (on fixed tree) is so different between `024` and `043`.
 We checked the `.sampler` file, and in both datasets we are only using the gamma distribution to sample branch lengths (`100%`). **The reason is rates** The rates sampling is very bad in `024` (not in any of the others).
 We will implement the generalized dirichlet for this problem.
+- Generalized Dirichlet does gives a better performance in `024`, but a little worse in others

 ### Generalized Dirichlet